âś•

 The next evening, we made our way to Casa Santa Lucia.
 The kind of place where you linger over a meal.
 We shared a few dishes, but the one that stood out was the enchiladas taxqueñas, with their rich mole and smoky flavor.
 Mark, ever the skeptic, said he wasn't sure anything could top the pozole from earlier, but I could see from his empty plate that he'd changed his mind.

-Ben’s Cheatsheet For Taxco, MX
+Ben’s Cheatsheet For Taxco

 EAT